-- 3.6 Current uncertainties relating to the Covid-19 pandemic are also likely to lead to a reduction in charitable donations in the 2019-20 financial year, which will reduce this surplus further and make sound use of the reserves policy.
-Aside from this possible downturn in donations received FMLC's work has not been immediately impacted by the physical lockdown, with the Secretariat adapting seamlessly to a remote-working model.
-Similarly governance has been maintained at usual levels of five-six meetings of the Board of Trustees and of the Committee per annum by moving to videoconferencing.
-Utilising such technology has also allowed FMLC's plethora of scoping forums and working groups to continue to meet and educational events to take place as planned.
-With regard to the charitable objects of FMLC, the twin crises of Brexit and the Covid-19 pandemic have given rise to increasing legal and operational uncertainties in the wholesale financial markets which have made the work of the Charity more vital today than ever. - 3.7 At the date of approving the report and accounts, there are no uncertainties about the Charity's ability to continue as a going concern.
-There is no fund or subsidiary undertaking that is materially in deficit.
+- the expectation that, over the year, the Charity will be successful in finding alternative sources of support. - 3.4 The reserve funds are also intended to cover the costs of strategic planning to mitigate key risks identified in FMLC's risk register, as detailed below in Section Four. - 3.5 FMLC's Trustees have agreed the FMLC reserves policy which is to hold in reserve funds approximately equal to at least one year's expenses of up to £400,000 to cover the risk of unforeseen events and meet the needs of cash flow in the event of a reduction in donations.
+At the year-end total reserves were £666,593 (2019: £636,745) giving a reserves surplus of approximately £266,593 which is 12.6% more than in the previous year.
+The Charity continues to keep its reserves policy under regular review.
+In 2019 FMLC was given notice to quit its premises at the Bank owing to a planned refurbishment.
+The Charity has secured new premises free of rent charge which it will occupy in due course, but the transfer has associated costs-including the procurement of technology-which it plans to meet from reserves.
+This is likely to result in a reduction of the reserves surplus over the period of the next year as, with pandemic restrictions lifting, the Secretariat furnishes that office space and begins occupation, together with resuming inter/national travel for speaking at events, scoping emerging issues and restarting the Charity's in person events programme. - Current uncertainties relating to the Covid-19 pandemic may lead to a reduction in charitable donations in the 2020-21 financial year, which would reduce this surplus further.
+Aside from this possible downturn in donations received FMLC's work has not been impacted by the physical lockdown, with the Secretariat adapting seamlessly to a remote-working model and a virtual events/speaking programme.
+Similarly, governance has been maintained at usual levels of five-six meetings of the Board of Trustees and of the Committee per annum by moving to videoconferencing.
+Utilising such technology has also allowed FMLC's scoping forums and working groups to continue to meet and, as mentioned, educational events to take place as planned.
+With regard to the charitable objects of FMLC, Brexit and the Covid-19 pandemic have given rise to increasing legal and operational uncertainties in the wholesale financial markets which have made the work of the Charity more vital today than ever.
+This will continue to be the case as the U.K. develops its post-Brexit regulatory framework still further. - 3.7 At the date of approving the report and accounts, there are no uncertainties about the Charity's ability to continue as a going concern.

-4. STRUCTURE, GOVERNANCE AND MANAGEMENT
+4. STRUCTURE, GOVERNANCE AND MANAGEMENT6